DBDoco/RI-HACK-3.0-Submission/README.md

 ## Developers

-This project was brought to life by four talented developers in just 24 hours:
+This project was brought to life by four developers in just 24 hours:

 - [KiroPractic](https://github.com/KiroPractic)
 - [kospaolo](https://github.com/kospaolo)